Chronovyan/4everCode/docs/tutorials/prologue/phase0_accidental_catalyst.md

 ## The Rift

-**(Feedback & Scene):** As the command executes, the Harmonic Calibrator emits a series of bright blue pulses.
+**Feedback & Scene:** As the command executes, the Harmonic Calibrator emits a series of bright blue pulses.
 The hum from various connected devices intensifies rapidly.
 CORA's optical sensor brightens considerably.

 **CORA:** "Alex!
 Unforeseen energy cascade!
 The rift parameters are... unstable!
 We must—"